The treatment of feline infectious peritonitis (FIP) in the UK – an update FIP treatment protocols – what’s new?

 What dosages of GS-441524 and remdesivir should I use when treating FIP?

 With experience, and as yet unpublished data on therapeutic drug monitoring (TDM), dosage recommendations have increased from previous FIP treatment protocols.
-However, evidence shows that over 85% of cats respond to the previously recommended drug dosages, which is still high.
-However, based on TDM studies, we now know that individual cats vary in their absorption of oral GS-441524, with those absorbing poorly requiring higher dosages to achieve clinical and biochemical remission.
-Ideally, dosage should be adjusted based on TDM, if available (see below), or response to treatment.
+However, one must remember that published evidence shows that over 85% of cats respond to the previously recommended drug dosages, which is still a great response.
+Based on TDM studies, we also now know that individual cats vary in their absorption of oral GS-441524, with those absorbing poorly possibly requiring higher dosages to achieve clinical and biochemical remission.

-• Dosage should be adjusted according to response, and TDM if available.
+- Dosage should be adjusted according to response (and TDM if measured and available).

 Table 1